Lathyrus belinensis: Hybridization with Lathyrus odoratus

 The sweet pea (Lathyrus odoratus) was introduced into cultivation during the 17th century.
 Many different coloured cultivars were selectively bred by gardeners with many flower colours ranging from: pink, red, purple, white, orange and blue.
 One colour which was always desired yet could not be obtained was a solid yellow sweet pea.
 Selective breeding was not successful in creating a yellow flowering plant.
 Hybridization was attempted between the sweet pea and various other yellow flowering Lathyrus species.
 Many attempts failed to create viable offspring and those that were created did not possess yellow flowers.
 The newly discovered Belin pea (L. belinensis) is morphologically very similar to the sweet pea (L. odoratus) and also possesses yellow pigment in its flower.
 This made it a good candidate for hybridization.

 Hybridization was first attempted by plant breeder Dr Keith Hammett.
 Hybrids were originally created through embryo rescue techniques.
 Later on successful healthy hybrids were produced when L. belinensis was crosspollinated with L. odoratus 'Orange Dragon'.
 The F1 hybrids produced possessed pink flowers and were self-sterile.
 Breeders are continuing to backcross their lines in hopes of producing a yellow sweet pea.

-Hybrid Cultivars
+Hybrid cultivars

 Through the process of hybridization in attempt to create a yellow sweet pea various new colours and cultivars of sweet pea were produced.
-Hybrid strains are sometimes referred to as Lathyrus x hammettii.
+These cultivars are sometimes referred to under their hybrid species name Lathyrus x hammettii.

-Mildew Resistance
+Mildew resistance

 It was discovered that L. belinensis possesses an allele associated with mildew resistance.
-L. ordoratus however is susceptible to the disease.
+L. odoratus however is susceptible to the disease.
 It was believed that through the process of introgressive hybridization L. ordoratus could receive improved disease resistance.
 Hybridization was later conducted to produce viable hybrids between L. belinensis and L. odoratus.
 These hybrids proved to be resistant to the fungus Erysiphe pisi, which causes powdery mildew in sweet pea plants.